 The Juilliard School

 Founded as the Institute of Musical Art in 1905, the college was renamed the Juilliard School of Music in 1926 and then the Juilliard School, following the addition of its dance and drama divisions.
-The Music Division contains around 600 students; in 2012, the college had 317 faculty members.
+The school enrolls about 900 students; the music division has more than 300 faculty members.